guettli/lets-fix-js/README.md

 ## Long term goal: fix the flaws.

+Goal: fix the flaws by influencing future specification.

 Before fixing the flaws consensus is needed.

 ## Current step: Write down the flaws